-The Institute for Policy Integrity produces three types of publications: policy briefs, reports, and academic articles/working papers.
-Our policy briefs provide incisive and focused analysis on timely policy topics.
-Our reports develop deeper research on our core issues.
+The Institute for Policy Integrity produces a variety of publications.
+Our research reports develop in-depth research on our core issues, while our policy briefs and issue briefs provide focused analysis on more timely or particular topics.
 Our academic articles and working papers offer original scholarly research and analysis from established experts as well as fresh new voices.

 The Impact of West Virginia v.
 EPA on Challenges to FERC’s Authority Under the Major Questions Doctrine